-Beetles + Huxley gallery present two new series of works, Confessionals and Abruzzo by internationally acclaimed photographer Michael Kenna.
-Confessionals is a departure from the landscape work for which Kenna has become known and is the culmination of over 10-years work, travelling through Reggio Emilia, a city in northern Italy, to document hundreds of Catholic confessional booths.
+In June this year, Beetles + Huxley Gallery will present two new series of works, ‘Confessionals’ and ‘Abruzzo’ by internationally acclaimed photographer Michael Kenna.
+‘Confessionals’ is a departure from the landscape work for which Kenna has become known and is the culmination of over 10-years work, travelling through Reggio Emilia, a city in northern Italy, to document hundreds of Catholic confessional booths.
 These will be shown alongside new photographs of the Abruzzo landscape from his new book, published by Nazraeli Press.

-Alongside the Confessionals works, a series of landscapes from the Italian region of Abruzzo is on display.
+Alongside the ‘Confessionals’ works, Beetles + Huxley will also exhibit a series of landscapes from the Italian region of Abruzzo.
 In some places, the land is exceedingly wild and mountainous, whereas in others, it is quite domestic and pastoral.
 Hilltowns, castles and churches proliferate the landscape.
 The works come from Kenna’s new publication, published by Nazraeli Press 2017.